This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.

 Speight’s have been brewing fine ales since James Speight, Charles Greenslade and William Dawson set up the Speight’s brewery in Dunedin in 1876.
 Speight’s gained international recognition by winning the fledgling brewery award at the Sydney International Exhibition and became New Zealand’s largest brewery in 1887.
 Speight’s provides tours of the brewery and is joined by the Speight’s Ale House, where visitors can enjoy the ‘Pride of the South’s’ brew and large, hearty meals.

-A great way to experience Dunedin's heritage is to join a guided tour.
-Ask the Dunedin i-SITE Visitor Centre how to do this or read more about heritage tours here.
+The best way to do enjoy a heritage walk is with a knowledgeable guide, contact the Start with i-Site Dunedin isite Visitor Centre to find out how or read more about heritage tours here.

 Top